1 / 1

 Denver's History Colorado Center features exhibits and programs that tell the stories of Colorado and engage visitors in the past, present and future of the Rocky Mountain West.
 Enjoy interactive exhibits like a virtual ride in a real Ford Model T, test your skills on a ski-jump simulator or set off dynamite in an 1880s hard-rock mine.

-Explore The Mile High City using B-cycle, Denver’s pioneering bike-sharing program and pedal your way through Denver's creative art districts that surround the city center.
+Discover The Mile High City's many diverse neighborhoods.
 Explore the River North Art District (RiNo), which is rapidly becoming the hotspot for artists, foodies and designers.
 While retaining its industrial character, RiNo still offers plenty of cafes, brewpubs, restaurants and art galleries.
 Visit the Highlands neighborhood, just north of downtown or the Art District on Santa Fe, which is home to more than 100 galleries, artist studios and creative businesses.
 Denver’s art districts also celebrate the first Friday of each month with art walks where galleries are open late.

 Cherry Creek Shopping Center is home to more than 160 stores and restaurants including Macy's, Neiman Marcus, Nordstrom, Abercrombie & Fitch, Levi’s, Michael Kors and Hugo Boss.
 Visit the guest services desk and ask for your “Passport to Shopping” offering discounts for more than 60 stores and restaurants.
 Head across 1st Avenue to find the charming, tree-lined streets of the Cherry Creek North neighborhood.
 Here you can explore galleries, boutiques, restaurants, coffee shops, spas and more.
 Cherry Creek is located just 15 minutes southeast of downtown.

 The Mile High Culture Pass provides access to seven of the top Denver attractions.
-A three-day pass is available for $25 and a five-day pass sells for $52.80.
-Attractions include the Denver Art Museum, Denver Museum of Nature & Science, Clyfford Still Museum, Denver Botanic Gardens, the Denver Zoo and more.
+A three-day pass is available for $37.
+Attractions include the Denver Art Museum, Denver Museum of Nature & Science, Clyfford Still Museum, Denver Botanic Gardens and more.
 Stroll through the lush oasis of Denver Botanic Gardens; explore the life and work of the abstract expressionist Clyfford Still, considered one of the most influential painters of the 20th century; or, experience the Denver Museum of Nature & Science where you can get as close to a T-Rex dinosaur as you dare.
-The Mile High Culture Pass offers additional discounts for the B-cycle bike-sharing program and attractions like the Molly Brown House Museum, home of Titanic heroine, the unsinkable Margaret "Molly" Brown.
-Passes are available for sale online or at the downtown Tourist Information Center at 1575 California Street.
+The Mile High Culture Pass and CityPASS are available for purchase online.